Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Samples

 \section{Samples}

-Using the \MadGraph{} version {\tt 2.6.4} simulation toolkit~\cite{Alwall:2014hca}, proton-proton collision events at $\sqrt{s} = 14$ TeV were generated for the SM process $pp \rightarrow \ttbar{}$ and for the resonant $s$-channel \ttbar{} producing via an additional narrow-width (sub-GeV) vector boson $Z'$ as $pp \rightarrow Z' \rightarrow \ttbar{}$ (using the model \cite{FeynModelZprime,Christensen:2008py,Wells:2008xg}).
-These samples were generated in the all-hadronic $\ttbar$ decay channel and at next-to-leading order (NLO) in QCD in production, using the MLM matching~\cite{Hoche:2006ph}, \emph{i.e.} with additional processes with extra light-flavoured jets produced in the matrix element, matched and resolved for the phase-space overlap of jets generated by the parton shower using \MadGraph{} defaults settings.
+Using the \MadGraph{} version {\tt 2.6.4} simulation toolkit~\cite{Alwall:2014hca}, proton-proton collision events at $\sqrt{s} = 14$ TeV were generated for the SM process $pp \rightarrow \ttbar{}$ and for the resonant $s$-channel \ttbar{} production via an additional narrow-width (sub-GeV) vector boson $Z'$ as $pp \rightarrow Z' \rightarrow \ttbar{}$ (using the model \cite{FeynModelZprime,Christensen:2008py,Wells:2008xg}) with the {\tt NNPDF23\_nlo\_as\_0119} PDF set~\cite{Ball_2013} via the LHAP interface~\cite{Buckley_2015} v6.1.6.
+These samples were generated in the all-hadronic $\ttbar$ decay channel at next-to-leading order (NLO) in QCD in production, using the MLM matching technique~\cite{Hoche:2006ph}, \emph{i.e.} with additional processes with extra light-flavoured jets produced within the matrix element, matched and resolved for the phase-space overlap of jets generated by the parton shower using \MadGraph{} defaults settings.
 The parton shower and hadronization were simulated using \Pythia{}8~\cite{Sjostrand:2014zea}.
-Masses of the hypothetical $Z'$ particle, serving effectively as a source of semi-boosted and boosted top quarks, were selected as \GeV{750, 800, 900, 1000, 1250 and 1500}.
-In addition, also a model with a scalar particle decaying to a pair of top quarks $y_0 \rightarrow \ttbar{}$ was adopted~\cite{Christensen:2008py} at the leading-order (LO) in the $\ttbar$ production with the gluon-gluon fusion loop (more details in~\cite{Mattelaer:2015haa,Backovic:2015soa,Neubert:2015fka,Das:2016pbk,Kraml:2017atm,Albert:2017onk,Arina:2017sng,Afik:2018rxl}), with inclusive $\ttbar{}$ decays, selecting the all-hadronic channel later in the analysis.
-As the last BSM process considered, the possibility of generating a pair of invisible dark matter (DM) fermions $\chi_D$ in association with a $\ttbar{}$ pair using the scalar $y_0$ particle as a~mediator was also studied.
-For the scalar model, the probed masses were set to $m_{y_0} = 1000\,$GeV with its natural width chosen as $\Gamma_{y_0} =\,10$, $100$ and $300\,$GeV, and for the associated production of the DM particles masses $m_{y_0} = 1000\,$GeV, and $m_{\chi_D} = 10$, $100$ and $300\,$GeV, all with $\Gamma_{y_0} = 10\,$GeV were used.
+Masses of the hypothetical $Z'$ particle, serving effectively as a~source of semi-boosted and boosted top quarks, were selected as \GeV{750, 800, 900, 1000, 1250 and 1500}.
+In addition, a~model with a~scalar particle decaying to a~pair of top quarks $y_0 \rightarrow \ttbar{}$ was also adopted~\cite{Christensen:2008py} at the leading-order (LO) in the $\ttbar$ production with the gluon-gluon fusion loop (more details in~\cite{Mattelaer:2015haa,Backovic:2015soa,Neubert:2015fka,Das:2016pbk,Kraml:2017atm,Albert:2017onk,Arina:2017sng,Afik:2018rxl}), with inclusive $\ttbar{}$ decays, selecting the all-hadronic channel later in the analysis.
+As the last BSM process considered, the possibility of generating a~pair of invisible dark matter (DM) fermions $\chi_D$ in association with a~$\ttbar{}$ pair using the scalar $y_0$ particle as a~mediator was also studied.
+We set the probed masses to $m_{y_0} = 1000\,$GeV and for its natural width we chose $\Gamma_{y_0} =\,10$, $100$ and $300\,$GeV.
+For the associated production of the DM particles masses we set $m_{y_0} = 1000\,$GeV; and $m_{\chi_D} = 10$, $100$ and $300\,$GeV, all with $\Gamma_{y_0} = 10\,$GeV.
 The mass of the top quark was set to \GeV{173} (\MadGraph{} default).
-A selection of representative \MadGraph{} processes are depicted as Feynman diagrams in~Figure~\ref{fig_feynman} while the cross-sections and numbers of generated events for the considered processes are listed in~Table~\ref{tab:xsects}.
-As typical background processes, the production of hadronically decaying $W^\pm$ bosons in association with a $b\bar{b}$ pair, accompanied by up to two additional light-flavoured jets produced at the matrix element level, was also simulated using the MLM matching with the \Pythia{}8 parton shower using \MadGraph{} default settings and referred to as $Wbbjj$, and also the production of two $W$ bosons decaying hadronically, accompanied by a $b\bar{b}$ pair at LO, referred to as $WWbb$.
+A~selection of representative \MadGraph{} processes are depicted as Feynman diagrams in~Figure~\ref{fig_feynman} while the cross-sections and numbers of generated events for the considered processes are listed in~Table~\ref{tab:xsects}.
+As typical background processes, the production of hadronically decaying $W^\pm$ bosons in association with a~$b\bar{b}$ pair, accompanied by up to two additional light-flavoured jets produced at the matrix element level, was also simulated using the MLM matching with the \Pythia{}8 parton shower using \MadGraph{} default matching settings (referred to as $Wbbjj$), and also the production of two $W$ bosons decaying hadronically, accompanied by a~$b\bar{b}$ pair at LO, referred to as $WWbb$.
+In order to include a~purely QCD process, the production of a~$b\bar{b}$ pair in association with up to two light-jets (denoted as $bbjj$, or $b\bar{b}$+jets) was simulated as a~MLM-matched sample for the same three jet \pt{} regions as the \ttbar{} sample.
+This background was designed to follow the selection, which requires at least two $b$-jets to be present in the event.
+Due to the high cross section, but yet very low efficiency to pass selection except for the 0B2S topology (see Section~\ref{sec:Selection}), the $bbjj$ sample with generator cuts of $60\,\mathrm{GeV} < p_\mathrm{T}^{j1,j2} < 200\,\mathrm{GeV}$ was not used in the 2B0S and 1B1S topologies due to statistical fluctuations leading to distributions not smooth enough for a~stable background subtraction.